Benefits of Asset Tokenization

 Lower transaction costs

-Generally speaking, tokenisation can reduce the costs associated with buying, selling, and managing assets.
-By removing the need for intermediaries like brokers and custodians, tokenisation can significantly reduce transaction fees.
-Additionally, tokenisation has the potential to make it easier to manage assets.
+Generally speaking, tokenization can reduce the costs associated with buying, selling, and managing assets.
+By removing the need for intermediaries like brokers and custodians, tokenization can significantly reduce transaction fees.
+Additionally, tokenization has the potential to make it easier to manage assets.
 All ownership and transaction data is stored on the blockchain, reducing administrative and legal costs associated with traditional asset management.

-It is important to mention however that the tokenisation process can also increase costs if the stakeholders want greater trust and transparency before, during, and after the tokenisation process.
+It is important to mention however that the tokenization process can also increase costs if the stakeholders want greater trust and transparency before, during, and after the tokenization process.